 Founder and President

 Dr. Saphier is passionate about and actively engaged in public policy efforts to close the nation’s achievement gaps.
-His expert opinion is often requested by organizations and news outlets such as National Public Radio, and The Washington Post.
-In 2003, he served as a panel member for the National Research Council of the National Academy of Sciences to study the best methods for transferring well-established educational research knowledge to classroom practice.
+His expert opinion is widely recognized and often requested by organizations and news outlets such as National Public Radio and The Washington Post.
+In 2001, he was appointed a panel member for the National Research Council of the National Academy of Sciences to study the best methods for transferring well-established educational research knowledge to classroom practice.
 In 2010 RBT’s Skillful Teacher model was adopted by the country of Singapore as their national program for training beginning teachers.